What Is Calcite Vs. Dolomite?

 (irocks.com)

 Dolomite is found in a variety of places.
 In recent years, it has been found in superb crystals associated with other very fine species in the Shangbao mine, in China.
 Specimens of dolomite with superb, associated fluorite are exceptionally fine.
-In a few cases the dolomite rhombs actually exceed in size the associated fluorite cubes.
+In a few cases, the dolomite rhombs exceed in size the associated fluorite cubes.

-Pakistan has also been producing excellent example of dolomite at Turniq, near Shingus.
+Pakistan has also been producing excellent examples of dolomite at Turniq, near Shingus.
 Africa has a couple of localities that are well worth remembering.
 The Democratic Republic of Congo has been producing delightful cobaltodolomite crystal groups with a lovely purplish-pink color.
 These are very showy and well worth owning.
-Zaire is also good source for similar cobaltodolomite specimens in tightly clustered groups of fine, small crystals.
+Zaire is also a good source for similar cobaltodolomite specimens in tightly clustered groups of fine, small crystals.

 The color of these dolomites makes them among the most popular dolomites available today.
 The huge quarry at Bruamdo, Bahia, Brazil is best known for magnesite crystals of excellent size and quality.
-Associated with the magnesite are water-clear optical dolomite rhombs, some of which exceed 6 inches on an edge.
+Associated with the magnesite are water-clear optical dolomite rhombs, some of which exceed six inches on an edge.
 These are probably the finest dolomites available, though in very limited numbers, on the market today.

 Dolomites Dominate Market